PaulZC/IridiumSBD/documentation/README.md

 ## Receiving Multiple Messages

 After every successful SBD send/receive operation, the Iridium satellite system informs the client how many messages remain in the inbound message queue.
 The library reports this value with the **getWaitingMessageCount** method.
-Here’s an example of a loop that reads all the messages in the inbound message queue:
+Here's an example of a loop that reads all the messages in the inbound message queue:

 ```
 do